priyajotgill2003/TOPSIS/README.md

-# topsis-priyajot-102003293
+# TOSIS
-Topsis stands for 'Technique for Order of Preference by Similarity to Ideal Solution'.
+## Topsis stands for 'Technique for Order of Preference by Similarity to Ideal Solution'.
 TopsisPy is a Python Package implementing [Topsis](https://en.wikipedia.org/wiki/TOPSIS) method used for multi-criteria decision analysis.

 ## Installation